 9. Put a spring in your step

 Make the most of the days getting lighter and get outside for some fresh air, whether that’s to walk your dog with a neighbour, work in a community allotment or join a local running group.
-Getting outside and being active contiributes to your physical and mental wellbeing and also provides more opportunities to meet new people.
+Getting outside and being active contributes to your physical and mental wellbeing and also provides more opportunities to meet new people.

 10. It’s a date!

 Finally: make a plan, any plan!
-Putting a date in the diary gives people something to look forward to, particularly if they’re feeling depressed.
+Putting a date in the diary gives people something to look forward to, particularly if they’re feeling low.
 Having the time to plan can also give you the space to arrange a larger event for a group, even if it’s as simple as going walking in the fresh air, gardening with your neighbours, or grabbing a coffee in a local cafe.
 If this sounds like your type of thing then get involved with The Big Lunch — check out inspiration and ideas here.

 If you need support with your mental health or feelings of loneliness, the resources below offer lots of useful information: